January 9, 2022

 Due to the impact of Covid-19 on firms, the FCA has delayed the deadline of certain SMCR requirements until 31 March 2021.
 However, the expectation is that most firms will continue to drive towards meeting the original 9 December 2020 date.

 Explore our insights and what this might mean for your firm.

 Following the 2008 financial crisis and subsequent review of the financial services industry, parliament sought to replace the UK Approved Persons Regime (APER) with a regime that was more focused on firms’ senior managers and individual responsibility.
 This resulted in the creation of a new Senior Managers and Certification Regime (SMCR).

-The SMCR has been in force for banks, building societies, credit unions and PRA-designated investment firms (Relevant Authorised Persons) since March 2016 and is due to be extended to cover all FCA (Financial Conduct Authority) solo-regulated financial services firms from 9 December 2019.
-It will replace the APER entirely.
+The SMCR has been in force for banks, building societies, credit unions and PRA-designated investment firms (Relevant Authorised Persons) since March 2016 and has been extended to cover all Financial Conduct Authority (FCA) solo-regulated financial services firms on 9 December 2019.
+It has replaced the APER entirely.

 The SMCR’s overarching aim is to reduce harm to consumers and to strengthen market integrity.
 This is achieved by raising the standards of conduct for everyone who works in financial services, and by making senior people in firms more responsible and accountable for their conduct, actions and competence.
 The regime shifts the responsibility of activities within a firm onto senior managers and brings into scope non-executive directors.

 Recognising the impact Covid-19 has had on the operations of many firms, the FCA has provided some flexibility for SMCR requirements.

 As part of this, the FCA has extended the maximum period firms can cover for a Senior Manager without being approved (the 12-week rule) to 36 weeks.